FairJournal/file-system/README.md

 ## Features

-Sure, here are the features of the library and backend:

 **Library Features:**

 1. **Decentralized Storage Compatibility:** It works with multiple decentralized storage systems including IPFS, TON Storage, Torrent, Arweave, and Swarm.